-If you borrowed money to attend college, you most likely won’t feel any impact from the Federal Reserve’s interest rate cut.
+If you borrowed money to attend college, you most likely won’t feel any impact when the Federal Reserve cuts interest rates.

 That’s because most of the 45 million Americans with student loan debt have fixed interest rates, meaning the amount they pay is locked in for the life of their loan.
 Even then, the majority of borrowers have federal student loans, and Congress determines those interest rates, not the U.S. central bank.

 Some borrowers, however, may want to start paying attention to recent Fed cuts.
 If you have a student loan with a variable interest rate, you could soon start to see a slight relief in your payments.

 Here’s everything you need to know about the Fed’s emergency decision to cut interest rates to near-zero and what it means for your student loan debt.

 When people say the Fed raises or lowers interest rates, they’re mainly referring to how the U.S. central bank decides to adjust its main monetary policy tool: the federal funds rate, or the interest rate charged to banks for overnight lending.

 While the federal funds rate isn’t the exact interest rate you’re charged for taking out credit, it serves as a benchmark for the rates you have to pay on other loans, such as credit cards and auto loans.
 Essentially, if the Fed hikes or cuts the fed funds rate, interest rates on those loans respond in kind.

 But that’s not the case for federal student loans.
 Lawmakers meet annually to determine interest rates for loans taken out during each subsequent school year.
 In other words, policymakers met this spring to determine how much it’ll cost to take out a student loan between July 1, 2020, and June 30, 2021.